 We finance our operations in Europe and certain locations in Asia in local currencies.
 Our operations in Israel and certain locations in Asia are largely financed in U.S. dollars, but these subsidiaries also have significant transactions in local currencies.
 Our exposure to foreign currency risk is mitigated to the extent that the costs incurred and the revenues earned in a particular currency offset one another.
 Our exposure to foreign currency risk is more pronounced in Israel and China because the percentage of expenses denominated in Israeli shekels and Chinese renminbi to total expenses is much greater than the percentage of sales denominated in Israeli shekels and Chinese renminbi to total sales.
 Therefore, if the Israeli shekel and Chinese renminbi strengthen against all or most of our other major currencies, our operating profit is reduced.
 We also have a higher percentage of British pound-denominated sales than expenses.
-Therefore, when the British pound strengthens against all or most of our other major currencies, our operating profit is reduced.
-We also have a higher percentage of British pound-denominated sales than expenses.
+Therefore, when the British pound strengthens against all or most of our other major currencies, our operating profit is increased.
 Accordingly, we monitor several important cross-rates.